Muckadilla, Queensland: Education

-There are no schools in Muckadilla.
+There are no schools in Muckadilla following Muckadilla State School being mothballed on 31 December 2008 and closed in 2009.
 The nearest government primary schools are Roma State College in Roma to the east, Mitchell State School in Mitchell to the west, and Dunkeld State School in Dunkeld to the south-west.
 The nearest government secondary schools are Mitchell State School (to Year 10) and Roma State College (to Year 12).

 Amenities

 The town has a hotel motel and a community hall.

 Popular culture

 Muckadilla is one of the towns listed in the first verse of I've Been Everywhere.